 “The big thing about women’s heart disease is that it’s under-researched and under-recognized by physicians,” says Emily Lerhe (IMP Class of 2022).
-Emily is helping raise awareness about the Wear Red Canada campaign on Feb.
+Emily is once again helping raise awareness about the Wear Red Canada campaign on Feb.
 13.

 Hosted by the Canadian Women’s Heart Health Alliance, Wear Red Canada seeks to educate people about women’s heart health.

 “A lot of people don’t know that heart disease is actually the leading cause of premature death and hospitalization in Canada for women,” says Emily, who is part of the West Regional Planning Committee for the Wear Red Canada Day.
 Heart attack symptoms go unrecognized or misdiagnosed in 53% of women, in large part because most heart health research is focused on men.

 Heart attack symptoms are often more vague in women, with chest discomfort, sweating, nausea, shortness of breath, and light-headedness being common.

 Some of the conventional risk factors for heart disease, like smoking, hypertention, diabetes, obesity, inactivity, and depression also affect women more than men.
 Women are also subject to additional risk factors, including pregnancy complications and premature menopause.

 Thankfully, heart disease is largely preventable.
 “About 80 per cent of heart disease can be prevented by lifestyle modifications, including diet, exercise, limiting smoking and alcohol use, and stress reduction,” says Emily.